theophinetheodore/tempo/README.md

 ![tempo](tempo.webp)

 a silly timer application made with python and tkinter.
+(there are some probs, but i'm not gonna fix it, i don't care)

 ## installation